pippinbarr/tankses/Process/README.md

 So a reminder: as ever, this work doesn't have to be "good" in a universal sense.
 The _project_ is good and important, the games may or may not be.

 All that is to say that I think I begin with the most constrained version of this idea.
 Only Light.
 And if it turns out to suck too much, I will learn from that and expand, abandon, or complete the project as perceived necessary.

+---

+# 2018-01-02 17:40, in which Pippin responds to the experience of using his first branch to create a first (minimal) variation

+Okay.
+So that was pretty stressful as it involved on taking on many levels and aspects of the project all at once.
+On the plus side I'm still here and to some extent conquered a number of issues.
+On the minus side it didn't leave me feeling all that excited about the overall project.
+Hopefully that will pass.
+So let's consider what happened (bearing in mind there's an entry in the commit for that version in its branch - `experiments-light`)

+__Branching__.
+So, I did my first ever intentional branch in a Git project ever (lame, I know, but here we are).
+I named it `experiments-light` to reflect the idea it will contain general experimentation with lights in Unity in a series of scenes.
+The idea is that this will _not_ be integrated into the master because it's pure experimentation.
+It worked in the sense that the branch now exists and I committed to it.

+__Branching and the journal__.
+Issue: The process journal is project wide and so should be branch-agnostic.
+As such I probably _always need to commit it to the `master`_ which is going to be a shitter to remember.
+Maybe the fact I'll have to switch branches semi-constantly will get me real comfortable with brances?
+That would be nice.
+Just for practice, I'm going to make sure I save this text and switch the project back to `master` to make sure I commit this in the right place (and to see what happens to this file when I switch...)
+Okay well I managed to do it so that there seem to be no major disaster.
+I guess a weird thing is just that each branch will just have a process journal frozen at the time the branch started.
+Can I merge across single files?
+Probably?
+Do I want to?
+It sounds irritating.
+Ah shit.
+Also, the branch thing feels genuinely scary.
+All this 1 commit behind blah blah blah ugh.
+Anyway, for now let's just assume I commit process entries to `master` and leave it at that.
+Partial merges of one file sound... stupid.

+__Prefabs and variations__.
+Working with prefabs went pretty smoothly - I was able to duplicate the tank prefab, repopulate its data, and then add elements to it to change the game (spotlights for headlights).
+I was able to change the lighting settings for the scene.
+That was all fine.

+__Scripts and variations__.
+As per the commit in `experiments-light` it was quite a mission to get established with how to modify the game, especially in terms of scripts.
+I got into trouble when I tried to add controls for the tanks because I was initially just duplicating the TankMovement script entirely and trying to edit it.
+But then you end up with a different class name HeadlightsTankMovement which then isn't referenced in any of the other scripts.
+Shit.
+I eventually worked out that a fairly clear way to work is to make the main original scripts subclassable (making the various methods `protected virtual` so they can be overridden).
+That meant I could create my HeadlightsTankMovement as an extension of TankMovement and polymorphism kept everything happy without major work from me.
+It lead to a fairly clear script, too, which is pleasing.
+An alternative would have been a brand new script, but that then would have to have been integrated into the GameManager and so on, so I think it may end up cleaner subclassing the scripts that already exist?
+This felt like quite major and frightening programming philosophy to have to dive into so fast.
+I should probably congratulate myself on finding _any_ solution, let alone a decent-seeming one moving forward.

+__More Git__.
+Definitely genuinely afraid I'll lose a bunch of work at some point by switching branches expecting it to keep track of files I was working on and then finding out it stomps them somehow.
+I guess that will just have to happen to me for me to experience it.
+Also noticed/remembered I have git integration in Atom meaning I could commit from here.
+I think I'll stick with SourceTree for now.

+__Design?__.
+The big sad face here is that I didn't really enjoy what I was doing as I made the variation.
+I guess it's just a boring variation - headlights you can turn on and off.
+Fair enough, it sucks.
+And if fact you get basically all the information (about it being boring) just by having the headlights at all (turning them on and off didn't add that much - except stealth I guess?).
+My fear is that I'll be limited to these sorts of hyper-minimalist interventions into the original game and that because the original game is still there and is, frankly, dull - tank shoots tank - it won't be easy/possible to make interventions I think are interesting.
+So perhaps the fear is I might learn a _lot_ about managing this project, but then find the design implication uninspiring?
+This comes back to the question of rigour... if I can only work with light (which I adhered to in this first experiment - only added lights to the prefab and light-oriented scripting to the scripts) I won't have enough expressive range.
+THAT said, I have to keep trying and fucking around.
+Disco Tank?
+Spooky Ghost Tank ala Mario Party?
+Day and Night Tank?
+Blah blah blah?
+I mean, they all sound a bit boring too...

+__Design?!__ It might be the case that I need to go back to the drawing board a tiny bit just to remind myself and extend on my thinking about why this project is interesting in the first place.
+Formal experimentation is fine and good _so long as it leads to interesting work_.
+Just a dry stick-up-my-ass set of variations that one nods and says "yes that is a variation" will not sustain me.

+And commit.